 With the cold days and long nights, it is very tempting to stay indoors, cuddle up in your bed and sleep.
 Resist the temptation and continue to stay active.
-Regular physical activity helps elevate the mood and boosts your energy.
+Regular physical activity helps elevate your mood and boosts your energy.

 Remember that Manitoba is one of the sunniest provinces in Canada so walk outside and get some Vitamin D when you can.
-While indoors you can follow a multitude of winter exercise routines on Youtube, from yoga to simple stretches.
+While indoors, you can follow a multitude of winter exercise routines on Youtube ranging from yoga to simple stretches.
 Here’s an example (7-minute workout from Lumowell):

 Save your skin

 The cold weather can make your skin dry.
 It can also cause chapped lips and wind burn.
 Remember to always moisturize your face, hands, as well as your legs and heels.
 Lotion and petroleum jelly can help prevent dry lips to cracked heels (consult your dermatologist if you are prone to skin allergies).
-Don’t forget to use sunscreen because despite the cold, it can be sunny in Manitoba.
+Don’t forget to use sunscreen because it can be sunny in Manitoba despite the cold.

 You may not feel the need to drink often when it is cold, but you do need water.
 It is important to keep hydrated not only for your skin, but for your general health.
 It is best to drink lots of water or alternate with green tea.

 Knowing the right winter clothing to wear helps enormously in keeping you warm when outdoors.
 Your best strategy would be to always check the weather before leaving the house and dress accordingly.
 The article Is it really colder than Mars?
 The truth about Manitoba weather will teach you how to stay on top of Manitoba weather like a pro.

 7 winter health tips for newcomers